BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 **Start/Boot your VPS server instance.**
 Choose **Ubuntu 18.04**.
 This is an LTS version (Long Term Support).
-LTS versions are more stable and we have seen less errors when installing Docker and Python.
+LTS versions are more stable and have seen less errors when installing Docker and Python.
+You must use Ubuntu 18.04 to seek support from the wider community or Tomochain.
 If you need help with this, [see this example](https://medium.com/tomochain/how-to-run-a-tomochain-masternode-from-a-to-z-3793752dc3d1#6122).

-> Note on Data Storage: It is recommended to assure that your provider has Block Storage or expandable disk space on SSD drives (more performant).
+> Data Storage: It is recommended to assure that your provider has Block Storage or expandable disk space on SSD drives (more performant).
 Block Storage is pay-as-you-go disk space that you can expand in the future.
 You may not need it now, but you will in the future.
 Some locations within a hosting provider do not have this, while others will.

-> Note on Security: Seriously consider utilizing a SSH-Key login.
+> SSH-Key login: Seriously consider utilizing a **SSH-Key login** over passwords.
 Some providers allow you to set it up upon server creation.
 It is considerably more secure than passwords.
 Within 60 mins of your server being up, random hackers will be trying to login with guessed-passwords.